4 Mechanical Properties of Materials

 Click to expand

 The CTE is independent of direction in isotropic materials.
-One may determine the CTE by heating or cooling a specimen and measuring the resulting strain (ε) or dimensional change and recording the change in temperature (ΔT):
+We can determine the CTE by heating or cooling a specimen and measuring the resulting strain (ε) or dimensional change and recording the change in temperature (ΔT).

 \[ \boxed{\varepsilon_T=\alpha \cdot \Delta T} \tag{4.5}\]